World Mission Society Church of God: Trespassing on college campuses

-ASEZ
+ASEZ volunteer division

 The World Mission Society Church of God has a university volunteer division called the ASEZ ("Save the World from A to Z").
 The organization, which recruits on university campuses, claims that students can be members of ASEZ without being members of the church, but this has been contested.
 According to the Yale Daily News, Yale students who were approached and attended meetings of the group stated that the organization was not framed as being separate from the church, and that representatives mainly focused on religious aspects rather than volunteerism.
 One student was told that the group's slogan was for "saving the people on earth from the end of the world."
 According to Steven Hassan, an author and counselor specializing in cults, many destructive cults use small "fringe groups" to deceptively recruit members, of which the ASEZ is an example.

 False rumors of human trafficking

 Since 2018, there have been rumors spread through social media that the evangelism about 'God the Mother' of the WMSCOG is linked to human trafficking.
 Local police investigations have confirmed that these rumors are false.
 A supervisor in the Vice-Criminal Intelligence Unit of the Fresno Police stated that there is no evidence of human trafficking activity and that research using government and non-government sources did not show any criminal activity associated with the individuals or the church elsewhere.
 The rumor is estimated to have started on social media in early 2018 and spread to various regions, particularly through campus student associations.
 Investigations into the rumor were conducted at the University of Mississippi, the University of Louisville, Vanderbilt University, the University of Georgia, the University of South Carolina, the University of Utah, Oberlin College, Texas State University, among others.

 The church stated that due to false rumors, the church and its members experienced religious discrimination and harm.
 They reported that members had been threatened, faced murder threats, pepper spray attacks, and harassing phone calls.
 There was even an incident where someone almost ran over members with a vehicle.
 In response to the church's reports of these incidents, the police stationed patrol cars at the church.
-The church issued a statement requesting an end to the false rumors and unfair harassment against its members.
+The church issued a statement requesting an end to false rumors and unfair harassment against its members.